In this article

 But you’ll see plenty of short-term policies with much lower benefit limits.
 As a general rule, you’ll want to focus on plans that offer at least $1 million in benefits — health care is shockingly expensive.

 Short-term insurance applications

 The application process is very simple for short-term policies.
 Once you select a plan, the online application is much shorter than it is for standard individual health insurance, and coverage can be effective as early as the next day.

-There are no income-related questions (since short-term policies are not eligible for any of the ACA’s premium subsidies), and the medical history section is generally quite short – no where near as onerous as the pre-2014 individual health insurance applications were.
+There are no income-related questions (since short-term policies are not eligible for any of the ACA’s premium subsidies), and the medical history section is generally quite short – nowhere near as onerous as the pre-2014 individual health insurance applications were.

-Keep in mind that although the medical history section generally only addresses the most serious conditions in order to determine whether or not the applicant is eligible for coverage, short-term plans all have blanket disclaimers stating that no pre-existing conditions are covered.
+Keep in mind that although the medical history section generally only addresses the most serious conditions in order to determine whether or not the applicant is eligible for coverage, short-term plans generally have blanket disclaimers stating that no pre-existing conditions are covered.

 And post-claims underwriting is common on short-term plans.
 So although the insurer may accept your application based simply on what you disclose when you apply, they can — and likely will — go back through your medical history with a fine-toothed comb if and when you have a significant claim.
 If they find anything indicating that the current claim might be related to a pre-existing condition, they can rescind your coverage or deny the claim.
 So although a short-term plan might work well to cover a broken leg, it’s going to be less useful if you end up with a health condition that tends to take a while to develop, as the insurer may determine that the condition, or something related to it, began before your coverage was in force.
 This story is a good example of how this works.